ravindu644/Android-Kernel-Tutorials/README.md

 > [!NOTE]
 > You must use the same kernel format as you original stock boot.img from your device.

-If you ran `build.sh` then use one of these command to move kernel image to boot.img folder:
+If you ran `build.sh` then use one of these command to move kernel image to `android-bootimgs` folder:

 1. KERNEL_FMT = raw
 ```bash